czue/pegasus-docs/deployment/kamal.md

 You can also explicitly build the image on the remote server, or set the target architecture using other `builder` options as described [in the kamal docs](https://kamal-deploy.org/docs/configuration#using-remote-builder-for-native-multi-arch).

+### Resolving `ERROR /bin/sh: 1: /start: not found`

+If you see this error on your server/logs it is likely that your `/start` script has the wrong line endings.
+This can happen if you edit the `./deploy/docker_startup.sh` file in certain programs on the Windows operating system.

+To fix this, change the line endings of the file from CRLF to LF using your preferred text editor (you can Google or ask ChatGPT how to do this for your specific environment).

 ### Health checks are failing because of `ALLOWED_HOSTS`

 Kamal runs a "health check" during deploys to ensure your new application is ready to handle requests.